lucasnmribeiro/lucasnmribeiro/README.md

 - 👋 Hi, I’m Lucas
-- 👀 I’m interested in fullstack development and data analysis
+- 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning more about node/react and data analysis with excel and power bi
+- 🌱 I’m currently learning more about node, react and typescript